-Everything about Jesus' life and ministry was in alignment with Scripture.
-Jesus is the fulfillment of Scripture-even down to the words that came out of His mouth, and the way He communicated spiritual truth to those who were willing to hear.
-Jesus is still communicating through His Word today.
+Jesus spoke to reveal the mysteries of God to those who would receive it.
+Jesus is the fulfillment of Scripture-even down to the words that came out of His mouth and the way He communicated spiritual truth to those who were willing to hear.
+Jesus is still revealing the mysteries of God through His Word today.
 If you want to understand Scripture, ask God to increase your understanding.
-If you're one of His followers, He delights to increase your understanding because you're one of those people He wants to know and He wants to reveal Himself to you.
+If you're one of His followers, He delights to increase your understanding because He wants to reveal Himself to you.